"A singer who deserves a listen . . .

 of the lyric" –ALL ABOUT VOCALS

 "I'm getting back to my musical roots, singing and playing the folk songs I grew up with in the 70's!" exclaims the singer/guitarist.
-Currently performing Sunday afternoons at Tanner's Coffee Co. in Playa Del Rey, CA, Diane Hubka explores songs from the Americana melting pot: Fok, Acoustic Country, Blues and Texas Swing - songs by John Prine, Emmylou Harris, Bob Dylan, Neil Young, and Joni Mitchell.
+Diane Hubka explores songs from the Americana melting pot: Fok, Acoustic Country, Blues and Swing - songs by John Prine, Emmylou Harris, Bob Dylan, Neil Young, Joni Mitchell, Allman Brothers, and Johnny Cash.

 Originally from Western Maryland, this Blue-Ridge Mountain-bred artist grew up in a musical family and learned violin, trombone and guitar from an early age.
 "My mother was in a folk singing group in the 60's called the Brandywine Singers.
 At home I played guitar, my sister played piano and we all sang harmonies."